Gattocrucco/miscpy/README.md

   * `runsliced.py`: minimal batching.

+  * `textbox.py`: put a legend-like box with arbitrary text on a matplotlib plot.

   * `thin.py`: decimate an array almost evenly with randomized disuniformity.

   * `uevuev.py`: compute the variance of the variance.